arcus/education_modules/demystifying_regular_expressions/demystifying_regular_expressions.md

 ## Where Can You Use Regular Expressions?

 Regex is often used in **code**.
+---

-For example, you might write Python code that searches for patterns that look like medical record numbers and redacts them, replacing them with "9999999".
+For example, you might write Python code that searches for patterns that look like medical record numbers and redacts them, replacing them with 9999999.

 Or you could write R code that takes the file names from a directory full of video files with specially formatted file names like `subj412834_20230412_ALC.mp4` and makes a table of the information those file names contain (like subject id, date, initials of who made the interview recording, etc.).

 Regular expressions can also be used in **text editors**.
+---

 For example, this module was written using a text editor called [Visual Studio Code](https://code.visualstudio.com/) (or VS Code).
 This text editor allows the user to search for patterns using regular expressions.
 For example, the author can look for every time a word appears between single asterisks (which will mean the text will appear in italics), or every time a new line starts with a number, or every time a single or double quotation mark is followed by a period or comma.

 VS Code also supports search and replace.
 For example, if there's a style rule that indicates that words in *italics* (like `*regular*`) should also be in bold, the author can ask the text editor to find all the places where there's a word enclosed in single asterisks and enclose that word instead in triple asterisks (like `***regular***`, which will make the word render in ***bold italic***).

-There are also some popular **command line tools** that use regular expressions, like `sed`, `grep`, and `awk`.
+There are also some popular **command line tools** that use regular expressions.
+---

+These include commands like `sed`, `grep`, and `awk`.

 ## An Example Regular Expression